-In order to qualify for graduation in a given quarter, all work must be completed and all requirements met by the official graduation date for that quarter.
-Classes which do not end within the quarter do not qualify for graduation in that quarter.
-Work completed under Incompletes and Holds applies to graduation in the quarter in which it is actually completed, not the quarter in which the course was originally taken.
+Date of Graduation.
+In order to qualify for graduation in a given quarter, all work must be completed and all requirements met by the official graduation date for that quarter (the Friday of final exam week in every quarter).
+Classes not completed by the last day of the quarter do not qualify for graduation in that quarter.
+Work completed under Incompletes and Holds applies to graduation in the quarter in which the work is completed, not the quarter in which the course was originally taken.